leeth7830/Literature-Survey-Spatio-Temporal-Visualization/README.md

 # Literature-Survey-Spatio-Temporal-Visualization

-A literature survey on spatio-temporal visualization research field.
+A literature survey on spatio-temporal visualization research that surveys recent spatio-temporal visualization techniques that use maps or similar visualizations to display traffic related spatio-temporal data.
 [pdf](literature_Survey_Final_Version.pdf)
 ## Abstract